NCAR/lrose-soloii/packer/Desktop/README.txt

     THE VIRTUAL MACHINE'S FILESYSTEM IS AVAILABLE UNDER /vm IN SOLOII'S FILE BROWSER

-- Or run soloii-docker from the command line, w/ an optional argument of a path to a directory containing SWP files.
+- Or run soloii from the command line, w/ an optional argument of a path to a directory containing SWP files.

 To share data between the host and virtual machine, VirtualBox's Shared Folders can be used.
 To add a Shared Folder to a virtual machine: